divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 Aggregator URLs will be constructed by the test runner with hostnames that resolve to the respective containers within the container network.

-Once a future [DAP] draft solves the issue of retries in the aggregate flow, a reverse proxy could be introduced in front of each Aggregator to inject failures when sending requests or responses, to test the protocol's resilience.
-(It is known such a test would fail with the current protocol.)
+A reverse proxy could be introduced in front of each Aggregator to inject failures when sending requests or responses, to test round skew recovery stragegies and overall implementation resilience.

 ## Test Runner Operation